juancarlosmunera/pci-tools/README.md

-# PCI DSS Evidence Collection Toolkit
+# PCI DSS Toolkit

-A collection of scripts for sysadmins and firewall administrators to pull configuration evidence from network devices, operating systems, and cloud environments.
-Output is formatted for review by a PCI DSS assessor.
+A collection of useful scripts for both assessors and sysadmins to pull configuration evidence from network devices, operating systems, and cloud environments.
+Output is formatted for review by a PCI DSS internal or external assessor.

 All scripts are **read-only**.
 They connect to devices or APIs, export configuration data, and save it locally.
 No changes are made to any system.